πŸ§‘πŸΎβ€πŸ’» Prep

 These contributions are expected from the trainees on the team:

-Know how to do these: create your feature branch, do a good code review, scope down your PRs, mob your paired commits, resolve merge conflicts, and merge your Pull requests (PR).
+3. Know how to do these: create your feature branch, do a good code review, scope down your PRs, mob your paired commits, resolve merge conflicts, and merge your pull requests.

 Make sure the whole team understand the exit criteria.
-We know it isn’t perfect, but it’s the best way to measure everyone’s input so far.
+We know it isn’t perfect, but it’s the best way we have to measure everyone’s input.

 Your briefing